Frequently Asked Questions

 Dues pay for union events, operations, and personnel.
 Examples of what dues pay for are below:

-8. United Electric (UE) staffers who help us with all of these operations
+- United Electrical (UE) staffers who help us with all of these operations

-Why does SGWU pay dues to United Electric (UE) National?
+Why does SGWU pay dues to United Electrical (UE) National?

 United Electrical, Radio and Machine Workers of America, often called UE National, is the national labor union we formed under.
 Currently, in accordance with UE National’s constitution, we pay 2/3 of our expected dues to UE National.
 While this is a large portion, these national dues come back to help us greatly.
 The breakdown of what national dues are used for is shown below and also explained further here.